Open-SGF/docs/README.md

-# Open SGF Documentation
+# Open SGF Hub

-A place to document how Open SGF operates, from how to run meetings to project management processes.
+A centralized space for all of Open SGF operations.
+Including documentation, guides and details of projects and contributors.